 During my years in Boston, I used to curse under my breath as I trekked through the snow, wishing I was back in Los Angeles.
 Now that I’m back in sunny California, I miss those chilly days, especially when it’s 91 degrees at the beginning of April.
 The one benefit of ridiculously warm days in spring?
 The idea that I can now prepare dishes appropriate for the summer including this roasted potato salad with lemon aioli.
-Potato salad may appear to be a boring side dish, but add a few extra ingredients and it can transform into something that is anything but.
+Potato salad can be a boring dish, but add a few extra ingredients and it becomes something else entirely.
 Roasted Yukon potatoes are finished with lemon aioli, horseradish, fresh dill, and pickled red onions, the perfect summer or spring side for any meal.

 **Helpful tips and common mistakes

 First off, the potato.
-I personally love the Yukon because it still gets a crispy exterior but the interior is deliciously creamy.
-Russet potatoes are better for those who prefer crispier skin but either variation will work.
+I personally love Yukon potatoes because it can get a crispy exterior while the interior is deliciously creamy.
+Russet potatoes are a little drier but either variation will work.
 My error as a kid?
 I chose red potatoes.
 Red potatoes are waxy potatoes so although they will be creamy, there will be no crisp.

 Secondly, parboil the potatoes.
 I cannot begin to tell you what a difference this makes.
 The potato is able to cook evenly, allowing the interior to become creamy without burning the skins.
 No one told me this when I was a kid but now I know better.